UKPLab/emnlp2017-claim-identification/src/main/python/README.md

-# How to run the programs
+# How to run the programs: Kim's CNN

 This directory contains an adaptation of the code in https://github.com/yoonkim/CNN_sentence.
 The adaptation allows to specify train, dev, and test sets yourself.